1864 United States presidential election in California

 The 1864 United States presidential election in California took place on November 8, 1864, as part of the 1864 United States presidential election.
 State voters chose five electors of the Electoral College, who voted for president and vice president.

-California voted for the Republican incumbent, Abraham Lincoln, over the Democratic challenger, Union Army Major General George B. McClellan.
+California was won by the Republican incumbent, Abraham Lincoln, running on the Nation Union ticket with his running mate Andrew Johnson.
+They defeated the Democratic nominee, Union Army Major General George B. McClellan and his running mate George H. Pendleton.
+Lincoln won the state by a margin of 17.2%.